 A New Survey Finds 81 Percent Of Women Have Experienced Sexual Harassment

 Back in October 2017, women took to social media to share their experiences of sexual harassment.
-The #MeToo movement was born and quickly went viral, spurring a national and global discussion on the issue.
+The #MeToo movement went viral, spurring a national and global discussion on the issue.

 Many women have since come forward with their experiences of being sexually harassed by colleagues and bosses, costing influential men in the entertainment industry and the media — including journalists here at NPR — their jobs.